 Private schools, in an alliance with business and iSchoolAfrica, an arm of the distributors in South Africa of Apple computers, are taking tablet computing and applications to underprivileged pupils to improve the matric pass rate.

-iSchoolAfrica provides Macbooks, iPods and iPads to more than 50 schools in South Africa but project director Michelle Lissoos saids the project she is most excited about provides Macbooks to schools in rural Limpopo, Gauteng and North West.
+iSchoolAfrica provides Macbooks, iPods and iPads to more than 50 schools in South Africa.
+Project director Michelle Lissoos said one of the projects she is most excited about provides Macbooks to rural schools in Limpopo and North West.

 The project is in partnership with the Department of Rural Development, and the numeracy and literacy applications on the Apple devices are in line with the school curriculum.

-Peermont group, owner of Emperors Palace casino, has provided 20 primary schools with 33 iPads, and seven high schools with four iPad2s, as part of a R40-million, five-year Ekhurleni education programme.
+Peermont group, owner of Emperors Palace casino, has provided 20 primary schools with 33 iPads each, and seven high schools with four iPad2s each, as part of a R40-million, five-year Ekhuruleni education programme.

-The objective is for the seven high schools to obtain a matric pass rate of more than 60% by 2015.
+The objective is for 60% of the students at the seven high schools' students to obtain matric pass rates of more than 60% by 2015.

 High schools are also provided with mobile Macbook computer labs.

-The coordinator of the Peermont School Support Programme, Clifford Elk, works with schools on drawing up timetables and planning how best to use the tablets and Macbooks so that each class gets the maximum usage.
+The coordinator of the Peermont School Support Programme, Chris Elk, works with schools in drawing up timetables and planning how best to use the tablets and Macbooks so that each class gets the maximum use.

 Schools were assessed on "motivated leadership and likelihood to succeed".